Zespri Paves the Way to Brighter Lives Through Nurturing Healthy Eating In Children

 Zespri explores the impact of fruit and vegetable consumption on children's wellbeing in world-first childhood dietary intervention study.

-MOUNT MAUNGANUI, New Zealand , June 3, 2024 /PRNewswire/ -- Zespri, the world's leading marketer of kiwifruit, is investing in building knowledge and healthy eating habits among children through its latest feasibility study named the Feel Good Study, exploring the relationship between fruits and vegetables (FV) and children's wellbeing.
+MOUNT MAUNGANUI, New Zealand, June 4, 2024 /PRNewswire/ -- Zespri, the world's leading marketer of kiwifruit, is investing in building knowledge and healthy eating habits among children through its latest feasibility study named the Feel Good Study, exploring the relationship between fruits and vegetables (FV) and children's wellbeing.

 The nutritional benefits of FV to physical health are widely known, but according to a study in the PLOS Global Public Health Journal, almost one in two children globally are not consuming enough FVs.
 In line with Zespri's mission to promote good nutrition and healthy eating habits, the Feel Good Study was conducted by researchers at University of Auckland, New Zealand, who lead research, education, and clinics in nutrition science, nutrition, and dietetics.